C.S. Lewis at Holy Trinity Church

 The Screwtape Letters

 On Sunday 21 July 1940, at Holy Trinity Church, C.S.
 Lewis dreams up the concept and outline for The Screwtape Letters.
 He is struck by an idea for a book that consists of letters from an elderly retired devil to a young devil who has just started work.
 The idea is to give all the psychology of temptation from the other point of view, the perspective of hell.
-Lewis starts writing, and beginning 2 May 1941, the letters appear first in thirty-one weekly instalments in the Church of England newspaper The Guardian, before they are published as a book in February 1942.
+Lewis starts writing, and beginning on 2 May 1941, the letters appear first in thirty-one weekly instalments in the Church of England newspaper The Guardian.
+Then, they are published as a book in February 1942.
 The book consists of letters written by a senior devil, Screwtape, to Wormwood, a younger devil whose job is to steer people away from God.
 The book is an instant success.
 It is reprinted multiple times and published in the United States the following year.
 Despite this success, Lewis feels corrupted by writing the letters.
-It makes him conscious of his need for spiritual support and comfort, and in October 1940, he asks the Cowley Fathers, Church of England priests of the Society of Saint John the Evangelist, in Oxford, to appoint a spiritual director who would hear his confessions and give him advice.
+It makes him conscious of his need for spiritual support and comfort.
+In October 1940, he asks the Cowley Fathers, Church of England priests of the Society of Saint John the Evangelist in Oxford, to appoint a spiritual director to hear his confessions and give him advice.
 He is assigned Father Walter Adams (1869–1952), and they become close friends.
+After Father Adams’s death on 3 March 1952, Lewis feels like an orphan because his confessor and most loving father in Christ has died.

 Funeral